PoojaMandal7355/SwasthyaAI/README.md

 ### The Healthcare Crisis in Rural India

-Rural India faces a severe, multi-dimensional healthcare accessibility crisis affecting over **65% of the population** (**~900 million people**).
+Rural India faces a severe, multidimensional healthcare accessibility crisis affecting over **65% of the population** (**~900 million people**).
 The current healthcare infrastructure is characterized by systemic gaps that result in preventable deaths, delayed diagnoses, and economic devastation for families.

 ![Healthcare Crisis](diagrams/)